ejgregr/substrate_model/README.md

 ## Objective
 This project was created to develop coast-wide predictions of bottom type for Pacific Canada at two resolutions (20 and 100 m) for all Pacific Canadian waters.
 The 100 m model covers the entire shelf area, the 20 m models extend from the high water line to 50 m depth, and are constructed for 5 different subregions.
 The predictive performance of the models is tested using independent data sets.
 The work is presented in Gregr et al. 2021.

-Gregr, EJ, Haggarty D, Davies, S, Field, C, and Lessard, J. 2021.
+Gregr, EJ, Haggarty D, Davies, S, Fields, C, and Lessard, J. 2021.
 Comprehensive marine substrate classification applied to Canada’s Pacific shelf.
 PLOS One.

 ## Summary